11 tips for solo travellers

 Australia is an easy country to tackle on your own.
 Make it even easier with these tips for solo travellers.

-Australia is a great destination for solo travellers.
-Friendly locals, stunning scenery and an endless list of places to discover mean your trip is sure to be unforgettable.
+Australia is a great destination for solo travellers, with friendly locals, stunning scenery and endless places to discover.
 Use these tips to start planning your solo adventure.

 Book in advance